 The best way to get cheaper car insurance is to compare quotes from multiple companies and then switch to whichever insurer offers the coverage you want at the cheapest rate.
-Other ways to get cheaper car insurance rates include taking advantage of discounts, improving your driving record and raising your credit score.
-Switching to a car that is cheaper to insure or even moving to an area where car insurance rates are lower, on average, could produce a lot of savings, too.
+Other ways to get cheaper car insurance include taking advantage of discounts, improving your driving record, and raising your credit score.

 10 Ways to Get Cheaper Car Insurance

 1. Compare quotes every 6-12 months.